Power Up the Design and Ensure Robust Finance Transformation

 In a flowchart format, you should have identified the risks and control points with your Level 5 TO-BE design.
 Next, compare this with the current risks and controls.
 In some cases, you will find that the existing risks are still valid.
 In other cases, you will identify revised or new risks.
 There will inevitably be some requirement for a re-design of existing controls – if only to update the roles/owners – and once you have completed designing the control component, you should then integrate it into the new or revised work instruction.

-Lastly, keep a strict audit trail or log any proposed changes to the existing controls.
+Lastly, a strict audit trail should be kept, and any proposed changes to the existing controls should be logged.
 They will likely be subject to Senior approval(s), potentially outside the StageGate approval process.
-Furthermore, you can expect internal or external audit scrutiny of your revised control framework.
+Furthermore, your revised control framework can expect internal or external audit scrutiny.

 Organisation Design

-By now, you have a clear view of the process steps, which steps are manual or automated, and the controls that will need owner and executor roles.
-The process steps can, as a result, be grouped naturally to form roles, and user access profiles can be designed to fit them.
+By now, you should have a clear view of the process steps, which steps are manual or automated, and the controls that will need owner and executor roles.
+As a result, the process steps can be grouped naturally to form roles and user access profiles can be designed to fit them.
 Control ownership and execution can then be assigned to roles, considering the segregation of duties.

-Often, the focus in process role design is on the off-shore organisation.
-However, even though the process roles on-shore may be less detailed, there is an enormous benefit in completing this design for the entire organisation as it – amongst others – enables a better distinction between accountability and responsibility within the process.
+Often, process role design focuses on the off-shore organisation.
+However, even though the process roles on-shore may be less detailed, completing this design for the entire organisation is enormously beneficial, as it enables a better distinction between accountability and responsibility within the process.

-Determining the location for each process role is the next critical step.
+The next critical step is to determine the location for each process role.
 The location can be on-shore, a centre of excellence or off-shore.
-Consequently, discussions around business proximity, resourcing and skill availability, and time zones will need to occur.
+Consequently, discussions about business proximity, resourcing and skill availability, and time zones will need to occur.
 These tend to be very organisation-specific.

 Once the roles and locations are defined, they can be mapped into jobs.
 Note that an individual can be mapped to more than one job in the reporting structure.
-We will cover this specifically in our next post addressing deployment.
+We will address this specifically in our next post about deployment.

 With jobs per location known, appropriate reporting structures can then be designed.